DHTMLX/docs-richtext/docs/overview.md

 Two working modes
 ---------------------

-dhtmlxRichText can work with content in [two modes](guides/configuration.md).
+DHTMLX Richtext can work with content in [two modes](guides/configuration.md).
 You can choose the most suitable mode to feel comfortable while editing text.
 The modes are:

 - "classic"